 HIPE The purpose of Health Initiatives for Peer Education (HIPE) is to support health education within the Urban community.
-It complements the Health program, by helping support freshman and sophomore Health curriculum, as well as assisting in the planning of and participation in additional health learning opportunities and health days over the course of the academic year.
+It complements the Health program by helping support 9th and 10th grade Health curriculum, and assisting in the planning of and participation in additional health learning opportunities and health days over the course of the academic year.
 (Meets during one E Period)

-The MultiCulti Leadership Team is committed to identifying, exploring and working on multicultural issues to create a more inclusive school community.
-It serves as a home base for the Urban affinity groups (GSA, SOC, MESH, SWEAR and WPA) to find support, share ideas and work together as a cohesive entity.
-MultiCulti strives to create a safe space for all students to meaningfully engage in these issues through events such as all-school meetings, open and respective club lunch time discussions, film screenings and guest speaker presentations.
-MultiCulti hosts two major school events: the Multiculti Festival in the fall and the Month of Understanding in the winter.
+The MultiCulti Leadership Team (MultiCulti) is committed to identifying, exploring and working on multicultural issues to create a more inclusive school community.
+It serves as a home base for Urban affinity groups to find support, share ideas and work together as a cohesive entity.
+MultiCulti strives to create a safe space for all students to meaningfully engage in these issues through events such as all-school meetings, panels, discussion forums, film screenings and guest speaker presentations.
+MultiCulti hosts the MultiCulti Festival in the fall, Month of Understanding in the winter, and Affinity Show in the spring.
 More importantly, our goal is to expand Urban's amount of "safe space" by giving students the tools to digest and openly confront multicultural issues at Urban and in their own lives.
 We are dedicated to working on topics relevant to all students to ultimately build a more socially aware student body.
+(Meets during U1)

-The Peer Tutoring Program is available to all Urban students who are having difficulties in a class due to challenging material, gaps in their preparation, or absences caused by illness.
-In weekly one-on-one meetings, Juniors and Seniors who have performed well in specific academic areas help their peers develop learning strategies, understand concepts, clear up misconceptions, and complete homework in all subjects.
-Peer tutors complete several hours of training before they begin weekly tutoring sessions which typically take place during study halls.
-Peer tutors possess a high degree of approachability and patience, as well as the ability to listen, ask questions, maintain confidentiality and problem-solve -- without necessarily solving any problems her/himself.
+The Peer Tutoring program is available to all Urban students who are having difficulties in a class due to challenging material, gaps in their preparation, or absences caused by illness.
+In weekly one-on-one meetings, 10th, 11th and 12th graders who have performed well in specific academic areas help their peers develop learning strategies, understand concepts, clear up misconceptions and complete homework in all subjects.
+Peer tutors complete several hours of training before they begin weekly tutoring sessions, which typically take place during study halls.
+Peer tutors possess a high degree of approachability and patience, as well as the ability to listen, ask questions, maintain confidentiality and problem-solve, without necessarily solving the problems themselves.

-The Senior Playwriting Workshop will meet during winter term.
+The Playwriting Workshop is for 12th graders and meets during winter term.
 With the help of exercises, play readings and regular deadlines, Workshop students will develop an original 10-minute play.
-This workshop is required for Seniors who want their plays to be eligible for inclusion in the spring One Act Festival.
-(Seniors Only) (Meets during T2)
+This workshop is required for 12th graders who want their plays to be eligible for inclusion in the spring One Act Festival.
+(12th Graders Only) (Meets during T2)

 Technical Theater Production and Design facilitates students who want to engage more fully in the crafting of theatrical productions.
 This course will focus on understanding the roles in all areas of technical design and stagecraft, including: scenic design and construction, costume design, sound design, lighting design, projection setup and design, and backstage assistance and stage management.
-Students will work individually and in small groups on class projects that will benefit their understanding of technical theatre as well as benefit the current production of that term.
-Following their training they will have an opportunity to directly support one of Urban's many productions, which include Theater Production, Musical Theater Production, Peer Education Theater or the spring One Act Festival.
+Students will work individually and in small groups on class projects that will benefit their understanding of technical theater as well as benefit the current production that term.
+Following their training, students will have an opportunity to directly support one of Urban's many productions, which include Theater Production, Musical Theater Production, Peer Education Theater or the spring One Acts Festival.
 (Meets yearlong during E1).
-(Meets during two E periods)

-UrbanX Labs: Research and Development (RnD) is an advanced level applied science module for Juniors and Seniors.
+UrbanX Labs: Research and Development (RnD) is an advanced level applied science module for 11th and 12th graders.
 Students apply their foundation of scientific knowledge to engineer solutions to practical problems.
-Students will explore project challenges of their own choosing as they are exposed to major applied science and engineering topics, including mechanical, electrical and systems engineering.
-(Meets during E4)
+Students explore project challenges of their own choosing as they are exposed to major applied science and engineering topics, including mechanical, electrical and systems engineering.
+(Meets during E2)